manymoments/manymoments.github.io/_posts/2019-12-07-asynchrony-uncommitted-lower-bound.md

 **Lemma 1: Initial Lemma (Lemma 2 of FLP85)**: $\mathcal{P}$ has an initial uncommitted configuration.

 Recall that given a configuration $C$ there is a set $M$ of pending messages.
 These are messages that have been sent but not delivered yet.
 For $e \in M$ we write $e=(p,m)$ to denote that party $p$ has been sent a message $m$.
-Given an initial uncommitted configuration our goal will be to build an infinite execution such that:
+Given an initial uncommitted configuration, our goal will be to build an infinite execution such that:
 1. The sequence is uncommitted: every configuration of the infinite execution is uncommitted.
 2. The sequence is fair: every message sent is eventually delivered.